ccao-data/model-res-avm/README.md

 Due to a [data
 issue](https://github.com/ccao-data/data-architecture/pull/334) with the
 initial 2024 model run, there are actually *two* final 2024 models.
-The run `2024-02-06-relaxed-tristan` was used for Rogers Park township only, while the run `2024-03-17-stupefied-maya` was used for all subsequent City of Chicago townships.
+The run `2024-02-06-relaxed-tristan` was used for Rogers Park and West townships only, while the run `2024-03-17-stupefied-maya` was used for all subsequent City of Chicago townships.

 The data issue caused some sales to be omitted from the `2024-02-06-relaxed-tristan` training set, however the actual impact on predicted values was *extremely* minimal.
-We chose to update the data and create a second final model out of an abudance of caution.
+We chose to update the data and create a second final model out of an abundance of caution.

 ##### 2024-02-06-relaxed-tristan